 A Pleasure and a Calling

-This psychological suspense is a hardcover edition that was published by Picador Publishing on January 6, 2015 and has 288 pages.
+psychological suspense that was published by Picador Publishing on January 6, 2015 and has 288 pages.

 Explore it on Goodreads or Amazon.